(A re-post, with this year’s revisions.)

-- Resolved to view His Word as a chest full of treasures providing spiritual riches, and to partake of that Treasure consistently–daily when possible.
+- Resolved to view His Word as a chest full of treasures providing spiritual riches, and to partake of that Treasure consistently–daily when reasonable to do so.

 - Resolved to attentively listen to the voice of God by whatever means God would speak—general or special revelation—and not to limit God’s channels by my narrow thinking, prejudices, and assumptions.

-- Resolved to make personal prayer a lifeline priority—surrendering myself to His service and pursuing relational intimacy with Him and surrendering myself to His service.
+- Resolved to make personal prayer a spiritual lifeline and top priority–pursuing relational intimacy with Him and surrendering myself to His service.

 - I aspire to seek to love God with my emotions, fighting against my natural tendency toward stoicism and intellectualism.